-ART 293 Topics in Art - 1-3 Credits
+Topics in Art - 1-3 Credits

-ART 297 Art Internship - 3 Credits
+Internship in Art - 3 Credits

 Prerequisite: 12 credit hours in Art

 Provides students with supervised experience, planning, production, and management of an art project.
 This could entail marketing or graphic design projects, exhibition/museum projects, working with public schools programs, etc. Emphasis will be determined by the internship need.
 Students will keep a detailed log of all activities completed for the class.